Molodos/ElegooNeptuneThumbnails/README.md

 If your printer is in the settings dropdown, it should be supported.
 If your printer does support thumbnails, but it is not available in the dropdown, don't hesitate to open a [GitHub issue](https://github.com/Molodos/ElegooNeptuneThumbnails/issues/new/choose) and I will see what I can do.

+**Note:** The "normal" Neptune 3 doesn't support displaying thumbnails, I have talked with Elegoo as there were many people asking for it.

 ### Thumbnails are not generated.
 What to do?